dinhieufam/Arabic_AES/README.md

     - model_4 prompt_1: good
     - model_4 prompt_2: output is unstable, do not follow the JSON format.
 Maybe it is because the prompt is in English.
 Because Jais in an Arabic LLM, maybe we could try Arabic prompt
     - model_4 prompt_3: all 0, even worse than using prompt_2

+- Instruction-Tuning:
+    - Code available
+    - To inference just load the model checkpoint and use the code in prompting folder

+- Label-Supervised Learning:
+    - Finetuning code available
+    - Inference code available